As of May 2022

 The Rev. Dr. Schenk earned her Ph.D. in Economics from Michigan State University and earned a Master of Divinity degree from Eden Theological Seminary in St. Louis, Missouri, one of the seminaries of the United Church of Christ.

-The Rev. Joel E. Strauch, CFA (Class of 2023) is retired and continues to serve on the boards of a number of organizations.
+The Rev. Joel E. Strauch, CFA (Class of 2023) is retired and continues to serve on the boards of several organizations.

-Rev. Strauch received a B.S.F.S. degree from the Georgetown University School of Foreign Service, an M.Div. from Union Theological Seminary, and an M.B.A. from the Columbia University Graduate School of Business.
-He was ordained to ministry in the United Church of Christ in 1973 and served as Senior Minister of Highland Avenue Congregational Church in Orange, New Jersey from 1974-1975.
+Rev. Strauch was ordained to the ministry in the United Church of Christ in 1973 and served as Senior Minister of Highland Avenue Congregational Church in Orange, New Jersey from 1974-1975.

 From 1977-1990, Rev. Strauch held several positions at J.P.
-Morgan Investment Management, including Investment Research Officer, Vice President of Balance Accounts, Senior Vice President in Futures and Options, Fixed Income Groups and Portfolio Manager.
+Morgan Investment Management, including Investment Research Officer, Vice President of Balanced Accounts, Senior Vice President in Futures and Options, Fixed Income, and Portfolio Manager.
 In 1991, he joined Munich American Reinsurance Company as Vice President and Treasurer.
-From 1994-1996, he was Senior Vice President and Portfolio Manager at Munich RE Capital Management, and from 1996-1999, he worked at Salomon Smith Barney Asset Management as Director of Travelers Asset Management International, Institutional Sales and Client Service.
-In 2000, he joined Pacific Investment Management Company, LLC (PIMCO), as Director of PIMCO Specialty Markets LLC (2000-2005), and in 2006, became Senior Vice President with responsibility for developing and servicing new and existing account relationships with US domestic insurance companies for the Client Facing Financial Institutions Group – Account Management, Insurance Channel.
-He retired from Pacific Investment Management Company in 2014.
+From 1994-1996, he was Senior Vice President and Portfolio Manager at Munich Re Capital Management.
+From 1996-1999, he held several positions at Salomon Smith Barney Asset Management and as a Director of Travelers Asset Management International, and Institutional Sales and Client Service.
+In 2000, he joined Pacific Investment Management Company, L.L.C.
+(PIMCO), as Director of PIMCO Specialty Markets L.L.C.
+(2000-2005), and in 2006, became Senior Vice President with responsibility for developing and servicing new and existing account relationships with U.S. domestic insurance companies for the Financial Institutions Group – Account Management, Insurance Channel.
+Rev. Strauch retired from PIMCO in 2014.

-The Rev. Dr. Iese Tu’uao (Class of 2023) is Senior Pastor of the Samoan Church of Hawai’i LMS/UCC and was the first Samoan ordained in the UCC in 1992.
-Before becoming ordained, Rev. Dr. Tu’uao was an aging specialist and social services worker in Los Angeles.
+The Rev. Dr. Iese Tu’uao (Class of 2023) is Senior Pastor of the Samoan Church of Hawai’i LMS/United Church of Christ.

-Dr. Tu’uao worked as an aging specialist for the Los Angeles City Area Agency on Aging (1977-1980) and as an eligibility worker for the Los Angeles County for the Los Angeles County Department of Public Social Services (1980-1998).
-His previous ministry experience includes service in both parish and Conference settings: Senior Pastor of Malamalama Congregational Church UCC (1988-2006); Associate Conference Minister of the Hawai’i Conference (2006-2011).
+Rev. Tu’uao’s previous ministry experience includes service in parish and Conference settings: Senior Pastor of Malamalama Congregational Church UCC (1988-2006); Associate Conference Minister of the Hawai’i Conference (2006-2011).
 He also served as Acting Conference Minister of the Hawai’i Conference from July 2017-January 2018.

-Dr. Tu’uao has served as President of the United Church of Christ’s Pacific Islander and Asian American Ministries, and has been a member of the UCC Executive Council and UCC/Disciples of Christ Common Global Ministries Board.
+Rev Tu’uao has served as President of the UCC’s Pacific Islander and Asian American Ministries and has been a member of the UCC Executive Council and UCC/Disciples of Christ Common Global Ministries Board.
 He served as Chair/President of the Hawai’i Conference from 2014-2018; was a member of the Hawai’i Conference Foundation (2014-2018); was on the Church and Ministry Committee of the Oahu Association (2014-2016); and served as Moderator of the National Council of Samoan Churches, UCC (2006-2018).

 Mr. Frank Van Gansbeke, CFA (Class of 2026) is a Professor of Practice at Middlebury College in Middlebury, Vermont, where he teaches finance-related courses focused on societal and market sustainability.
 Mr. Van Gansbeke also is the founder and managing partner of Goose Creek Ventures, LLC, advising and angel investing in early-stage companies in FinTech, Medtech and sustainable development of innovative financial practices and emerging Environmental, Social, and Governance (ESG) frameworks.